San Pedro de Atacama to Ollague

 San Pedro de Atacama – Laguna Blanca – Licancabur – Laguna Colorada – Villamar – Alota – Ollague

-A beautiful trip through the lagunas in southern Bolivia which is popular with cycle tourists and backpackers in jeeps alike.
-There are a number of routes which can be taken in this area of the Sur Lipez – the one we describe below goes round the west shore of Laguna Blanca (for access to Licancabur), goes northeast from Laguna Colorada to Villamar and Alota, then heads west from Alota to Ollague (for access to Aucanquilcha).
-A popular variation for cycling in this area is to head north from Laguna Colorada, past Arbol de Piedra and from there north to Laguna Hedionda, San Juan and the Salar de Uyuni.
+A beautiful trip through the lagunas in southern Bolivia which is a very popular area with cycle tourists and backpackers in jeeps alike.
+There are a number of routes which can be taken in the Sud Lipez – the one we describe below goes round the west shore of Laguna Blanca (for access to Licancabur), goes northeast from Laguna Colorada to Villamar and Alota, then heads west from Alota to Ollague (for access to Aucanquilcha).
+The classic route for cyclists is to head north from Laguna Colorada, past Arbol de Piedra and from there north to Laguna Hedionda, San Juan and the Salar de Uyuni, but note that this is also the route almost all the jeeps take.
+Be prepared for lots of dust.

 Like many of the routes described on this website, long sections are at high altitudes and the weather can be extremely cold and windy so ensure you have camping equipment and clothing of sufficient quality to cope with this.
 High season (May – October) sees plenty of tourist traffic on this route and in these months it is rare to go that long without seeing a jeep.